Projects and Programmes

 Early cancer detection can significantly improve the chances of successful treatments and long-term survival.

-The AHSC will focus on early detection and diagnosis of cancers and will build capabilities to do this through the Cancer Research UK Convergence Science Centre, Cancer Epidemiology and Prevention Research Unit (CEPRU) – collaborations between Imperial College London and The Institute of Cancer Research – and the two National Institute for Health and Care Research Centres at Imperial College London and The Royal Marsden NHS Foundation Trust and The institute of Cancer Research.
+The AHSC is focussing on early detection and diagnosis of cancers and is building capabilities to do this through the Cancer Research UK Convergence Science Centre, Cancer Epidemiology and Prevention Research Unit (CEPRU) – collaborations between Imperial College London and The Institute of Cancer Research – and the two National Institute for Health and Care Research Centres at Imperial College London and The Royal Marsden NHS Foundation Trust and The Institute of Cancer Research.

 Imperial and The Institute of Cancer Research have extensive experience of harnessing knowledge and expertise across different scientific disciplines to develop and evaluate new disease detection tools and diagnostic approaches.
 The AHSC will draw upon this capability to support North West London Integrated Care System’s cancer programmes, as well as trial and roll-out promising tools and capability developed within the AHSC partnership.